Kintyre/ksconf/docs/source/cmd_promote.rst

     Inversion
         The ``--invert-match`` option allows for the selection to be inverted.
         In this mode, it's possible to select which stanzas should *not* be promoted.
-        This can be used as a blacklist to prevent accidental promotions.
+        This can be used as a blocklist to prevent accidental promotions.